zoryzhang/Slides/ai2reason/ai2reason_240112.md

 </detaillevel3>

 - LLMs **dream/hullucinate/bullshit**.
 They care about
-    - :heavy_check_mark: what word will high likely follow
+    - :heavy_check_mark: what word will high likely follow the previous
     - :heavy_check_mark: entertain human
     -  :x: truth
 - We :hearts: LLMs because
     - :heavy_check_mark: creativity
-    -  :x: intelligent system with strong generalization
+    -  :x: intelligent system with strong **generalizability** that can be said as doing "reasoning"

 <detaillevel2>
 <style scoped>